lynndao2701/lynndao2701.github.io/_pages/about_me.md

 author_profile: true
 ---

-I'm **Lynn Dao** — a Vietnamese-Australian based between Newcastle and Perth, and a Business Analytics graduate from the University of Newcastle (Distinction, GPA 6.3/7.0 — highest in cohort).
+I'm **Lynn Dao** — based in Perth, and a Business Analytics graduate from the University of Newcastle (Distinction, GPA 6.3/7.0 — highest in cohort).
 Trilingual: fluent English, native Vietnamese, learning German.
 Outside work: swimming, food, and keeping up with new tech.

 ---